Updated May 12, 2020

 Many of the important verbs and nouns are parsed, so if you have a basic understanding of Hebrew and Greek grammar, you can use that parsing information to better understand the underlying grammar.

 I don’t recommend this study Bible as a first study Bible purchase, but it is a great study Bible for individuals who have studied beginning Hebrew and Greek.
+It's also one of the few study Bibles that is available in the NASB 1977 translation.

 9. New Living Translation Study Bible (NLT)